The police will charge you if they believe they have enough evidence to prove:

 - you have previously failed to comply with conditions of your release

-- you are on license from prison or subject to a Restriction of Liberty Order or subject to a Community Payback Order
+- you are on licence from prison or subject to a Restriction of Liberty Order or subject to a Community Payback Order

 - your identification is in doubt

 You'll get papers from the court telling you what you've been charged with.
-You're entitled to speak to a solicitor before appearing at court, for example to discuss what your plea (eg guilty, not guilty) is going to be.
+You're entitled to speak to a solicitor before appearing at court, for example to discuss what your plea (guilt or not guilty) is going to be.

 The court hearing